Rajarshirexx/2D-phaser-js-game/README.md

 Phaser Game
-A fun 2D platformer game built with Phaser and React.
+A fun 2D platform game built with Phaser and React + Vite.

 Description :